Does Enamel Cast Iron Chip? Is It Safe To Use [Updated 2023]

 Reasons For Enamel Cast Iron Getting Chipped

-While I mentioned that enamel cast iron cookware can get chipped due to hitting it hard with metal utensils or subjecting it to crazy temperature swings, there are several other factors that can cause chipping.
+While I mentioned that enamel cast iron cookware can get chipped due to hitting it hard with metal utensils or subjecting it to crazy temperature swings, several other factors can cause chipping.
+It is important to be aware of them to prevent damage to your cookware.
+Here are some additional details:

 1. Dropping The Cookware On A Hard Surface: